CWJ-K/Linux-code/Docker/swarm/README.md

 * replicas
 * placement
 * constraints
+    * Purpose: to assign services to different nodes if there are multiple nodes
-    First go to Portainer UI to add labels for manager swarm, so manager swarm can identify the service
+    * First go to Portainer UI to add labels, so nodes can identify the service assigned to them
+      > Portainer UI: Swarm -> Nodes -> click a specific node -> Node Labels -> add the label of the service

 <br />

 ## Deploy Services

     docker stack deploy --with-registry-auth -c <service.yml> <stack_name>

-    # -c, --compose-file strings   Path to a Compose file, or "-" to read from stdin
+* -c, --compose-file strings   Path to a Compose file, or "-" to read from stdin
-    # stack_name => stack ?
-    what does it mean some services in the same stack
+*  --with-registry-auth

 <br />